- Plan Your Trip

 Welcome to the culinary capital of the world!
 From neighborhood wine bars and open-air markets to extravagant chocolate shops and Michelin-star restaurants, Paris is a paradise for foodies.
 If you’d like to treat your taste buds on your next trip to the City of Light, take a look at our top 10 things to do in Paris for foodies.

 What better way to kick off a culinary adventure in Paris than a meal at one of the city’s best restaurants?
-From 3-star Michelin restaurants to quiet little bistros off the beaten path, we keep an updated list of the best restaurants in Paris and are happy to make dining suggestions and reservations on your because.
+From 3-star Michelin restaurants to quiet little bistros off the beaten path, we keep an updated list of the best restaurants in Paris and are happy to make dining suggestions and reservations on your behalf with or Restaurant Reservation Service.
 Contact [email protected] for more information.

 Ever wanted to learn the secrets of French cooking?
 Well, now is your chance!
 We've found one of the best chefs in Paris to create a private cooking class that will take you through the steps of preparing a delicious 3-course French meal, with plenty of tips, secrets and insights along the way.
-You can also combine this class with a market visit, where you'll learn everything you need to know about selecting the best ingredients to make a mouth watering meal.
-If you’d like to book a cooking experience during your stay in Paris, please contact us [email protected].
+You can also combine this class with a market visit, where you'll learn everything you need to know about selecting the best ingredients to make a mouth-watering meal.
+If you’d like to book a Gourmet Cooking Experience during your stay in Paris, please contact us [email protected].

-Head to the 12th arrondissement of Paris and discover the art of wine tasting on a tour led by an experienced guide.
-Learn about the long history of winemaking in France and how vin has become intertwined with French and Parisian culture.
-During the tour you’ll visit a classic Paris wine bar and a bistro where you’ll sample white and red wines from various regions of France.
-Your guide will lead you through the subtle flavors of each selection and you’ll be challenged to pair them with gourmet cheeses and charcuterie.
-The tour wraps up at a traditional wine cave where you can put your skills of interpreting French wine labels to the test.
+Held in an authentic wine cellar or even enjoy a Cheese & Wine tasting experience in your Paris apartment!
+Discover the art of wine tasting on a tour led by an experienced guide.
+Learn about the long history of winemaking in France and how it has become intertwined with French and Parisian culture.
+You can visit a classic Paris wine bar and sample white and red wines from various regions of France.
+Your guide will lead you through the subtle flavors of each selection and you’ll be challenged to pair them with gourmet cheeses and charcuterie, giving you the experience and depth of knowledge to really enjoy and savour each sip and impress your friends at your next dinner party.
 For more information or to book the wine tasting tour, emails us at [email protected].

 Nothing quite beats the sights and sounds of a bustling Parisian food market.
 Open Wednesday and Saturday mornings, Pont de l’Alma Market in the 16th arrondissement is one of the best in the city.
 Adored by locals and visitors alike, the market features five different kinds of escargot!
 Of course, if you don’t have a taste for snail you can sample a wide range of other delectable gourmet goodies at Pont de l’Alma.
 Merchants from across France supply the market with local wines, artisan cheeses, fresh fish, farm fresh product and classic French desserts.